 Are you involved in a case where there is domestic violence involved?
 Cases involving domestic violence and restraining orders are highly emotional.
-Fernandez Garcia Law has the ability to assist you through these difficult times.
-In New Jersey, victims of domestic violence can seek protection through protective orders which are often referred to as a “Restraining Order.”
-This not only protects parties from contacting each other, but could impact your employment or relationship with other family members depending on the circumstances.
+Fernandez Garcia Law can assist you through these difficult times.
+In New Jersey, victims of domestic violence can seek protection through protective orders, often referred to as a “Restraining Order.”
+Depending on the circumstances, this protects parties from contacting each other and could impact your employment or relationship with other family members.

 I can't say enough about Fernandez Garcia.
 They've handled my personal matters with great care and attention to detail.
 Their team has a vast knowledge base that brings about successful resolutions.
 Highly recommend them!

 Would highly recommend!
 They handled my personal matter with great care and detail.

 We have used there services a few times. highly recommend them. very professional and quick in responding.
 A++